buz-ch/paulmann_gent2/readme.md

 This blueprint supports the following features of the Paulmann Gent 2 RGB remote:

-  * **On/Off Control:** Toggles the power state of the configured lights using the on/off buttons.
+  * **On/Off Control:** Toggles the power state of the configured lights using the on/off buttons. (cf. limitations below for the implications)
   * **Brightness Adjustment:**  Increases and decreases brightness in steps using dedicated brightness up/down buttons.
   * **Color Temperature Control:** Sets predefined color temperatures (Warm White, Neutral White, Cold White) using the dedicated color temperature buttons (Fire, Play, Snowflake icons).
   * **Color Selection from Color Wheel:** Allows you to select colors using the remote's color wheel, controlling the hue and saturation of your lights.
-  * **Scene Recall:**  Supports recalling up to 7 pre-configured lighting scenes with custom colors and brightness levels, accessible via scene buttons on the remote.
+  * **Scene Recall:**  Supports recalling up to 7 pre-configured lighting scenes with custom colors and brightness levels, accessible via the 7 scene buttons on the remote.
   * **Transition Time:**  Allows you to configure a transition time for smooth changes in brightness, color, and color temperature.
   * **Control of Multiple Light Groups:**  Provides configuration for controlling up to four different groups of lights, each assigned to a dedicated button on the remote.